 Does the therapist create a healing environment?

-I serve Echo Park, Silverlake, Los Feliz, Atwater and the surrounding areas including Eagle Rock, Glassell Park, Mt.
+Ray Cochran serves Echo Park, Silverlake, Los Feliz, Atwater and the surrounding areas including Eagle Rock, Glassell Park, Mt.
 Washington, Downtown LA, Hollywood, West Hollywood, Burbank, Studio City.
-Areas of focus include Depression, Anxiety, Stress, Self-Esteem, Mental Health, Grief, Loss, Medical Issues, Addiction, Trauma, LGBT-Affirmative, Work Issues, Men's Issues.
+Areas of focus include Depression, Anxiety, Stress, Self-Esteem, Mental Health, Grief, Loss, Medical Issues, Addiction, Trauma, Work Issues, and Men's Issues.
 Ray Cochran is LGBT-Affirmative and his practice focuses on both individual therapy and couples therapy.
 Ray Cochran is an EMDR-trained practitioner.